alexsmith95132/Crypto-wallet-cracker/README.md

+What does our software do?

-With our software you can easily crack into crypto wallets. ethereum , btc, solana and more cryptos supported.
+With our software you can easily crack into forgotten crypto wallets.
+Up to 6 cryptos supported.
+Such as : **BTC, ETH, SOL**And more...

-Is that illegal? ⁉️
+Is that illegal⁉️

-NO!!🚫
+**NO!!**🚫
 This software developed in a way that it will only look for forgotten wallets from the past years.
 It's not a illegal thing to do. 💯